Not Accepting Guests

 Why I’m on Couchsurfing

-I really love the idea of couchsurfing.
-My partner usually sets up our guests, but I love hosting - I'm not a great guide to the city (I mostly live in my office these days), but I often cook and try my best to make our guests feel at home - I try to make our home a nice 'resting place' along our guests' long and winding roads.
+I really love the idea of Couchsurfing and I've used it to do some domestic travel, but I also love hosting - I'm not a great guide to the city (I mostly live in my office these days), but I often cook and try my best to make our guests feel at home - I try to make my home a nice 'resting place' along my guests' long and winding roads.
 In addition, I think surfing is a great way to not only travel on the cheap, but meet lots of amazing people along the way.
 I've made some really special friends from other countries through couchsurfing (and I'm sure you will soon [or already have], too!)

 I'm really into video games and all things gaming-related (video games, tabletop games, role playing games - you name it, but I'm also a big social/environmental/animal justice nerd.
 I try to live my life in a manner which (hopefully) reduces my environmental impact, and consider myself an ally for anti-oppressive struggles of all sorts.